-‘Thursday’s ‘General Hospital’ Spoilers Tease That Cameron Commits His Help And Kim Visits Franco
+Thursday’s ‘General Hospital’ Spoilers Tease That Cameron Commits His Help And Kim Visits Franco

 Now, however, Kim and Cameron have opposing viewpoints when it comes to Franco and his future.
 Will whatever Cameron has to say to Kim have any impact on her?

 Based on the General Hospital spoilers available from SheKnows Soaps, this hearing may come to a head during the episodes airing next week on Wednesday and Thursday.
-Elizabeth will be emotional and soon after that Kim will be shocked, so it may be that Liz and Scott come out on top in this battle.
+Elizabeth will be emotional, and soon after that, Kim will be shocked, so it may be that Liz and Scott come out on top in this battle.

 The show hasn’t revealed much about how or when this Franco/Drew situation will be resolved.
 However, rumors that actress Tamara Braun is leaving as Kim are swirling.
 It could very well be that Elizabeth wins in court and Franco gets his memories back, leaving Kim essentially with no reason to remain in Port Charles.